nkaredia/BookStoreSystem/README.md

 BookStoreSystem is a C++ Console Application made to work on a cross platform. i.e Windows and Linux.

-It enables the store kepper to process client request to order books with other information using ISBN Number.
+It enables the store kepper to process client's request to order books with other information using ISBN Number.